peterpaul/cli/README.md

 Generated help output would be

 <pre>
-InternationalizedGreeter
+hello
     Friendly greeter application.

-USAGE: InternationalizedGreeter [OPTION...] who
+USAGE: hello [OPTION...] who
 WHERE:
     who:        Who to greet.
 OPTION: